segmentio/segment-docs/README.md

 - redirect_from: takes an array of URLs, and generates a "stub" page at this URL which redirects to the file in which you're listing this.

 - beta: default false.
-When true, show a "in beta" warning in the page layout
+When true, show an "in beta" warning in the page layout (see the warning in `_includes/content/beta.md`)

-- hide_from_sitemap: TODO
+- hide_from_sitemap: TODO - this probably overlaps with the `hidden:` flag we need to implement wanted to make.

+- feedback: defaults to true.
+When false, hide the feedback footer.
+Good for legal and landing pages,

 - seo-priority: values from `1.0` to `0.1`, default: `0.5 `.
 Sets the `Priority` tag in the sitemap